What is hip replacement?

 During the consultation, the surgeon will thoroughly explain the procedure, its outcome, and any potential complications.
 They will also respond to any queries or worries you might have.

-- You’ll sign a consent form giving permission to do the procedure
+- You’ll sign a consent form permitting to do the procedure

-- A comprehensive history of your medications will also be taken, including blood thinners, over-the-counter and prescription medicines, vitamins, herbal supplements and ayurvedic and homoeopathic medicines
+- A comprehensive history of your medications will also be taken, including blood thinners, over-the-counter and prescription medicines, vitamins, herbal supplements, ayurvedic and homoeopathic medicines

 - You’ll undergo a general physical examination where your vital signs like pulse rate, blood pressure, oxygen saturation, and respiratory rate will be measured.
 You’ll also be required to undergo a blood test to know your blood parameters before surgery and ensure everything is normal